- Home

 The device will have a specific blow pattern.
 The vendor will explain this to you.
 It is critical to understand that the participant is presumed to have provided all breath samples.
 This means that any driver other than the participant is essentially acting as the participant.
 Any indication of alcohol use will be considered use of alcohol by the participant and taken into consideration by the DVS.

 When you try to start your vehicle, you must have an alcohol level below 0.02.
-If you fail this test, the vehicle will be locked out for five minutes.
+If you fail this test, the vehicle will be locked out for a few minutes.
 Then the device will allow another breath test.
-You have ten minutes to supply a passing breath test.
+You must provide a passing breath test.
 Failing to do so is a violation.

 Rolling retests are tests performed while the vehicle is running.
 The first retest will occur within 5-7 minutes, and then will continue to require retests between 15-45 minutes for the duration of your trip.
 A warning light and/or tone will alert you that a retest is required.
 You will then have 10 minutes to provide a passing retest.
 You must take the retest during this interval.
 It is not an excuse if you were away from the vehicle and you left it running.
 You may do the retest while driving, but it’s encouraged that you to find a safe and legal area to pull over to take the retest.
 If you skip three retests within a 7-day period, the program may be extended.